nion-software/nionswift/design/data_model.md

 Within a coordinate mapping, each axis has exactly one associated calibration or coordinate array.

+An annotated array has structured extensions and free-form metadata in addition to its intrinsic fields.

+An annotated array carries structured extensions and free-form metadata in addition to its intrinsic fields.

-Future extensions may expand the value types and/or support variable length (ragged) value types.
+Future revisions may expand the value types and/or support variable length (ragged) value types.

 ### Terms and Definitions

-An **annotated array** is one complete unit of data: an underlying array together with its annotations. *Note on nomenclature:* "annotations" here means the structural and calibration metadata attached to the array - not display graphics such as rectangles, lines, or region markers drawn on a displayed image.
+An **annotated array** is one complete unit of data: an underlying array together with its intrinsic fields, structured extensions, and free-form metadata.

+An **intrinsic field** is information whose semantics and invariants are part of the annotated array model, such as axis groups, coordinate mappings, coordinate system references, intensity calibrations, and the timestamp.

+A **structured extension** is versioned, code-interpreted information that travels with an annotated array but whose semantics are owned outside the fundamental annotated array model.
+Examples are coordinate system transforms or computation provenance.
+Each structured extension has a globally unique type identifier and schema.

+**Free-form metadata** is information that travels with an annotated array without a machine-enforced schema and is not interpreted by the annotated array model.

 An **axis group** is an ordered group of axes in an annotated array.
 The rank of an axis group is the number of axes in the group.